 The Collegiate system has been one of the key features of the University of York since its foundation.
 Setting York aside from many other universities, a college provides students and staff with the local community that give this world-class and expanding University a personal feel.

-Each York student is assigned to one of the eight colleges upon registering with the university and remains the member of this college throughout their degree.
+Each York student is assigned to one of the nine colleges upon registering with the university and remains the member of this college throughout their degree.
 For students living on campus, the college membership is determined by the residence.
 However, there is much more to being a member of a college than merely location of the accommodation.
 With their unique characteristics and atmosphere, colleges are centres of student social life and are a place where most of York students make lifelong friendships.
 Each college has its own sports teams, volunteering groups and student organisations that shape college’s community.

 Each college is headed by the Provost who is supported by the Dean, College Administrator and a team of College Tutors.
 Together this college team forms another layer of the welfare network in the University, providing students with a friendly advice, support and guidance in a familiar setting.

 Overall, Colleges provide the University of York students with skills and experiences that shape their lives and careers.
 Above all else, colleges are geared towards ensuring that York students make most of their time in the University.

 The choice of college is inherently personal.
 In practice, it is often based on a combination of objective considerations, intuition and a good measure of guesswork.
 Remember, that by choosing a college you are choosing a place to live (at least for a year) and a community to be a part of for your time at the University.
 Whilst it is difficult to give much advice on such personal matters, here are some questions that prospective students often ask us and our (unavoidably, personal) views.